 6) Elephant Road & Castle Square

 Elephant Road incorporates a number of railway arch businesses, including Corsica Studios.
-Since 2017, this busy stretch of the Low Line has opened onto the new Castle Square (part of the town centre development).
+Since 2017, this busy stretch of the Low Line has opened onto Castle Square (built as part of the town centre development).
 Beyond that, lies the green expanse of Elephant Park.
-Castle Square is set to house many of the traders from the shopping centre while the site is redeveloped and (ahead of the expected increase in footfall) a new pedestrian crossing is being built across New Kent Road to help people reach Elephant Road safely from Rockingham Street.
+Castle Square is home to many of the traders formerly at the shopping centre.
+A new pedestrian crossing is being built across New Kent Road to help people reach Elephant Road and Castle Square safely from Rockingham Street.

 7) Walk Elephant – Marlborough Close